 Closing words.

 This is the first of two episodes about the sugar plantations of French Saint-Domingue (now Haiti).
 We have dedicated this chapter to explaining the context of how the monarchical strategy of the Bourbon Kings from France was fitted into the context of creating wealth from the slave model of sugar production.
 Our goal has been to show you the roots of the French trade slave, and how the royal chartered commercial companies were part of the Imperial France value proposition of the 17th and 18th centuries.
 An interesting thing that has captured our attention is that during the 16th century, the French Bourbon dynasty was related (by blood) to the Stewart English monarchy.
 The marriage of King William III Orange-Nassau/Stuart-Bourbon, with his first cousin Mary I Stuart Bourbon/ Hyde-Aylesbury, is the institutional recognition of this alliance.
 If England-France-The Netherlands were a big family, why did the War of the Grand Alliance (called the Nine Years war) take place?
-Do you think the answer was the plantations of Saint-Domingue and the riches coming from African slave trade?
+Do you think the answer was the plantations of Saint-Domingue and the riches coming from the African slave trade?

 Announcement.
 Next week, we will continue with the last episode of the French Sugar Production Model.